Leadership and service

 Personalize your college life to fit your interests.
 No matter what you do, you're guaranteed to have fun and make friends for life.

 Uncover your leadership potential

-Give leadership a leading role in your life.
+Becoming a great leader benefits not only your future, but the world's.
 There are many opportunities at K-State for you to get involved, develop a new skillset and serve your community.

 School of Leadership Studies